 Even if you live in a liberal state with relatively easy access to healthcare, there are increasing barriers to abortion around the country and people need your help.
 Here are ways you can do that, both directly and indirectly:

 Think Globally, Act Locally

 You can both donate to and volunteer with nationwide groups like Planned Parenthood, the ACLU and Naral, but you can also seek out local, grassroots organizations working on the ground in states most affected by restrictive bans.
 This Twitter thread includes state-by-state information on groups to send your money to.

 Donate directly to abortion funds

-While it's important to help organizations doing work around reproductive care, it's also extremely effective to donate straight to a fund that directly pays for abortions for women and girls who need them but can't afford them.
+While it's important to help organizations doing work around reproductive care, you can also donate straight to a fund that directly pays for abortions for women and girls who need them but can't afford them.
 The National Abortion Fund has a list of ways to give, including to local abortion funds.
 In Alabama, for instance, there is only one: the Yellowhammer Fund.

 Volunteer to Be a Clinic Escort

-You can escort people seeking abortions to clinics in most states, and it's an especially helpful thing to do in places where protestors gather outside to harass and attempt to humiliate patients.
+You can escort people seeking abortions to clinics in most states, and it's an especially helpful thing to do in places where protestors gather outside to harass patients.
 The Cut has a helpful guide to becoming an escort here.